untoldengine/UntoldEngine/docs/04-Engine Development/02-Architecture/progressiveAssetLoader.md

     // PROGRESSIVE PATH
 ```

 If the file exceeds `fileSizeThresholdBytes` (default 50 MB), it goes progressive.
-Otherwise it falls through to the immediate fast path.
+Otherwise it falls through to the immediate **fast path**, which registers all mesh groups in a single pass right here, then continues with the normal registration code.

 **Why file size instead of mesh count?** A 1.5 MB file with 2 000 simple meshes allocates trivial GPU memory all at once — instantaneous.
 A 530 MB file with the same mesh count exhausts GPU memory and triggers an OS kill.
 File size reflects what actually stresses the GPU memory budget; mesh count does not.

+**Both paths use `makeMeshesFromCPUBuffers`.** Because `parseAssetAsync` uses `MDLMeshBufferDataAllocator`, all buffers live in CPU heap memory. `MTKMesh(mesh:device:)` refuses CPU-heap buffers (`MTKModelErrorNoMTLBuffer`). `makeMeshesFromCPUBuffers` handles the `memcpy` from CPU heap into fresh `MTKMeshBufferAllocator`-backed Metal buffers before calling `MTKMesh`.
+The only difference between the two paths is *when* this happens — all at once (fast path) vs one batch per tick (progressive).

 ---